 You might see me present any of the above projects (or others) if you check my calendar.

 I am in the process of building and maintaining a list of references contained in my papers.
 Having been stymied by Google Scholar more than a few times, even with VPN, I think it's only fair to make accessible the papers that I have found in the public domain.

 Coding helps me explore unusual, aesthetic questions.
 While it might be a stretch to classify the following as research proper, each represents something deeper than just-a-website.
 All can be played with to satisfy your own curiosity, although some need to be downloaded first.

 - Fractal generator

 HTML5 implementation of the splash page fractals, built to test real-time image generation prior to site upgrade.
 2D rendering in WebGL is still an emerging feature, with especial pitfalls if the underlying optimization problems are not known in advance; there's a <canvas> backup for browsers that don't make the grade.

 - LaTeX to png

 Generates png graphics from LaTeX math markup; although there are many similar services out there at present, back in 2008 this was pretty much the option.
-As of right now, I am hosting 29464 mathematical formulas available to the world, which proves that someone out there finds this useful.
+As of right now, I am hosting 29489 mathematical formulas available to the world, which proves that someone out there finds this useful.

-).
+A locally-successful rock-paper-scissors runner-up, coming in second place in the first-and-last annual Homestead Rock-Paper-Scissors championship (where the only rule was to not implement Iocaine Powder).
 The primary challenge of this was not so much implementing a complex decision rule as it was implementing it in LOLCODE; I am proud of its performance given the constraints.